Everyday borrower using a smartphone app with embedded finance and lending features

 Should Everyday Borrowers Use Embedded Finance Products?

-Embedded finance explained for risk-conscious borrowers comes down to three questions: What is the exact APR?
+Three questions cut through most of the complexity for risk-conscious borrowers: What is the exact APR?
 Does this report to credit bureaus?
 And what happens if I miss a payment?
-Not all embedded lenders report to Experian, Equifax, or TransUnion — which means on-time payments may not build your credit history.
+Not all embedded lenders report to Experian, Equifax, or TransUnion, which means on-time payments may not build your credit history.
 Some platforms, such as Affirm, do report to credit bureaus; others do not.
 The CFPB’s credit reporting resource center explains what does and does not appear on your report.

 Frequently Asked Questions